AdaCore/training_material/courses/spark_for_ada_programmers/5_flow_analysis.rst

      type T is array (1 ..
 10) of Boolean;

-     procedure Init_Array
-       (A : out T) -- Initialization check proved is
+     procedure Init_Array (A : out T) is -- Initialization check proved begin
-     begin
         A := (1 => True, 2 ..
 10 => False);
      end Init_Array;

-* Do not please the tool! :code:`A` is not :code:`in out` here!
+* Do not please the tool! :ada:`A` is not :ada:`in out` here!

-  - Otherwise, caller is forced to initialize :code:`A`
+  - Otherwise, caller is forced to initialize :ada:`A`

 * Some built-in heuristics recognize an initializing loop

   .. code:: Ada

-     procedure Init_Array
-       (A : out T) -- Initialization check proved is
+     procedure Init_Array (A : out T) is -- Initialization check proved begin
-     begin
         for J in A'Range loop
            A (J) := False;